Float-Capital/docs-staging-hosting/docs/docs/faqs.md

 ### What are 'long' and 'short' tokens?

-For every synthetic market we offer (eg. ETHKillers), users can create long or short tokens for this market.
+For every synthetic market we offer (eg. The Flipp3ning), users can create long or short tokens for this market.

 Holding long tokens allows you to benefit from the price appreciation 📈 of the underlying market.
 Holding short tokens allows you to benefit from the price depreciation 📉 of the underlying market.